GamerTilen/CreateMinecraftServer/README.md

 #### **Help & support:**

-**Need Help Troubleshooting?**  Refer to the [Minecraft online server set up Wiki article](https://minecraft.fandom.com/wiki/Tutorials/Setting_up_a_server).
-PLEASE NOTE: Some solutions to server issues require adjusting critical settings on your computer.
-If this is done improperly, you can damage your computer.
+**Need help troubleshooting?**  Refer to the [Minecraft online server set up Wiki article](https://minecraft.fandom.com/wiki/Tutorials/Setting_up_a_server). *Please note: Some solutions to server issues require adjusting critical settings on your computer.
+If this is done improperly, you can damage your computer.*

+**Need help?** You can join our Discord server and we will help you.
+Join here: [https://discord.gg/TDYTVWjubN](https://discord.gg/TDYTVWjubN).

 ## Step by step guide

 #### 1. Install the Latest Version of Java
 Since Minecraft is a Java-based game, our first step is to make sure you have the latest version of Java.
 If you don't, [download Java here](https://www.java.com/download/).

+#### 2. Download Minecraft_Server.jar

+Next, you'll need the server files.
+You can get these for free from the official Minecraft site:

+1. Go to the Minecraft Server Downloads page and download `minecraft_server.1.20.2.jar`.
+2. Once the download finishes, copy `minecraft_server.1.20.2.jar` into a new folder on your desktop and call this folder "Minecraft Server" (you can name the folder however you want we just used "Minecraft Server" as an example).

+#### 3.

+> [!NOTE]
+> Highlights information that users should take into account, even when skimming.